Azure/azure-container-networking/docs/npm.md

 `azure-npm` Network Policy plugin implements the [Kubernetes Network Policy](https://kubernetes.io/docs/concepts/services-networking/network-policies/)

-The plugin is available on Linux and Windows Server 2022 (Public Preview).
+The plugin is available on Linux and (preview) Windows Server 2022.

 Azure-NPM serves as a distributed firewall for the Kubernetes cluster, and it can be easily controlled by `kubectl`.